zoyahammad/BiasResearch/README.md

 # BiasResearch
-This repository contains Python scripts used SC, SDXL, DALL-E 3
+This repository contains Python scripts used for SC, SDXL, DALL-E 3